singerdmx/flutter-quill/flutter_quill_extensions/README.md

 >
 > 2. We also use [`image_picker`](https://pub.dev/packages/image_picker) plugin for picking images so please make sure follow the instructions
 >
-> 3. For loading the image from the internet we need internet permission
+> 3. For loading the image from the internet, we need internet permission
 >    1. For Android, you need to add some permissions in `AndroidManifest.xml`, Please follow this [link](https://developer.android.com/training/basics/network-ops/connecting) for more info, the internet permission included by default only for debugging so you need to follow this link to add it in the release version too. you should allow loading images and videos only for the `https` protocol but if you want http too then you need to configure your android application to accept `http` in the release mode, follow this [link](https://stackoverflow.com/questions/45940861/android-8-cleartext-http-traffic-not-permitted) for more info.
->    2. for macOS you also need to include a key in your `Info.plist`, please follow this [link](https://stackoverflow.com/a/61201081/18519412) to add the required configurations
+>    2. for macOS, you also need to include a key in your `Info.plist`, please follow this [link](https://stackoverflow.com/a/61201081/18519412) to add the required configurations
 >
-> The extensions package also use [image_picker](https://pub.dev/packages/image_picker) which also require some configurations, follow this [link](https://pub.dev/packages/image_picker#installation).
+> The extension package also uses [image_picker](https://pub.dev/packages/image_picker) which also
+> requires some configurations, follow this [link](https://pub.dev/packages/image_picker#installation).
 It's needed for Android, iOS, macOS, we must inform you that you can't pick photo using camera in desktop so make sure to handle that if you plan on add support for desktop, this may change in the future and for more info follow this [link](https://pub.dev/packages/image_picker#windows-macos-and-linux) <br>
 >

 ## Usage